Our Focus on Decarbonization

 - Achieve 30% energy efficiency improvement (electricity and natural gas) in can manufacturing (2020-2030).

-Click the sections below to learn more about how we are executing our energy efficieny and renewable electricity initiatives.
+Click the sections below to learn more about how we are executing our energy efficiency and renewable electricity initiatives.

 To meet the electricity demand of our growing businesses as well as efforts to electrify thermal energy needs and eliminate the use of natural gas, we continue to negotiate additional VPPAs and also diversify our renewable energy strategy.
 Our energy procurement team evaluates direct supply opportunities with our utility partners and evaluates the potential for on-site renewable energy production in new as well as existing facilities.
 Our strategy centers on fostering the development of new, additional renewable energy capacity while using the purchase of unbundled RECS/GOs to meet regional goals and the needs of our customers in the immediate term.